Many parents wait to talk about paying for college until it’s too late.

-“The most common family story is this one, and it drove me crazy.
-Students would say that they wanted to go to Iowa, Michigan, Wisconsin, Purdue, Notre Dame, or some other well-known big university.
-My question—to both students and parents—was what is your financial “safety school”?
+The most common family story is this one: Students would say that they wanted to go to Iowa, Michigan, Wisconsin, Purdue, Notre Dame, or some other well-known big university.
+My question—to both students and parents—was what is your financial “safety school?”

-‘We do not have one.
-We will just “find” scholarships if he gets in.’
+“We do not have one.
+We will just ‘find’ scholarships if he gets in.”

-“So he gets in!
-And the costs vary from over $22,000 to $52,000 at each school.
-They start working on ‘scholarships’ in March!
-Then they come into my office soon after this ‘search.’
+So the student gets in, and the costs vary from over $25,000 to $65,000 at each school.
+The family starts working on scholarships in March, and then they come into my office soon after this initial search.

 “We cannot afford any of these schools.
 What do we do?”

 During my first year of counseling, I watched a competition for a local $1,000 scholarship.
 One of the citizens awarding the money asked one of our seniors how he would pay for his college, Drake University, which at the time cost about $27,000 a year.
 His reply was “My parents are taking out a second mortgage on our house.”

-“One family did get it.
+One family did get it.
 They took their daughter to Iowa City, where the University of Iowa offered her a $5,000 scholarship that very day.
-The Dad asked his daughter on the way home where she wanted to visit next and suggested some less costly schools: Central Michigan and a few others.
+The dad asked his daughter on the way home where she wanted to visit next and suggested some less costly schools: Central Michigan and a few others.
 She replied, “I do not want to visit any other schools.
 I am going to Iowa.
 They are giving me a scholarship.”

-“He tells her that $5,000 is like a 10 percent off coupon and that they could not afford Iowa.
-Both parents were unwilling to go into significant debt when comparable college options existed at much lower price points.
+He told her that $5,000 is like a 10 percent off coupon and that they can’t afford Iowa.
+Both parents were unwilling to incur significant debt when comparable college options existed at much lower price points.

-“That girl could have earned a much lower net cost at a ‘lesser’ four-year school, but she wouldn’t listen after seeing a school that she only learned after the fact was out of her price range.”
+That girl could have earned a much lower net cost at a comparable four-year school, but she wouldn’t listen after seeing a school that she learned after the fact was out of her price range.